sferradas/sferradas.github.io/index.md

 # Samantha Ferradas' Portfolio

 I am a computer science major at CSUF and I plan on graduating in 2028.
-My github profile can be found at the link: github.com/sferradas.
+My GitHub page is http://github.com/sferradas.

 ## Favorite CPSC 120L Labs